luca-dga/-/README.md

 <hr width="100%">

 ### **Talks and presentations**
+<li>Seminar in Insurance and Economics, University of Copenhagen, Denmark, 01/2023</li>
 <li>World Congress of the Bachelier Finance Society, virtual, 06/2022</li>
 <li>SUSTech Workshop on Financial Engineering, Southern University of Science and Technology, China, 12/2021</li>
 <li>SIAM Conference on Financial Mathematics and Engineering, virtual, 06/2021</li>